 CIVIL RESISTANCE OR HOLY OBEDIENCE?
-REFLECTIONS FROM WITHIN A COMMUNITY OF RESISTANCE ANDREW W. MCTHENIA, JR.4 48 Wash. & Lee L. Rev. 15 (1991)
+REFLECTIONS FROM WITHIN A COMMUNITY OF RESISTANCE ANDREW W. MCTHENIA, JR. 48 Wash. & Lee L. Rev. 15 (1991)

 The story to which we try to be faithful - our generative narrative - is a very specific one.
 It is that God entered into human history in the person of an itinerant rabbi named Jesus.
 He spent some time in an occupied territory teaching and associating with all sorts of people, most of whom seem to have been at the margins of society.
-He preached a message and lived a life which offered a whole new definition of what it means to be human.
-His agenda was personal and extremely threatening to the political and religious establishment because almost everything he said and did called into question the administered arrangements of the existing world.
-The message was so radical and he so threatening that he was tried and killed in the name of the law.
-If the story ended there, it would be just one more tragic event in a fallen world.
-However, it does not end there, because three days later he rose from the dead.
-The resurrection is what makes the story unique - and we believe that therein lies God's ultimate saving power.
+He preached a message

-- 3 Joseph B. Soloveitchik (1903-1993) was an Orthodox rabbi, a preeminent Talmudist and philosopher, and the descendant of a line of Lithuanian rabbis. - 4 Professor of law, Washington and Lee University School of Law.
+&lt;sup>3 Joseph B. Soloveitchik (1903-1993) was an Orthodox rabbi, a preeminent Talmudist and philosopher, and the descendant of a line of Lithuanian rabbis.

+&lt;sup>4 Professor of law, Washington and Lee University School of Law.